clk-project/clk/README.md

 A classic : `python3 -m pip install click-project`

-# Getting started
+# A quick tour of click-project

 When you install `click-project`, a command line tool called `clk` is installed also.
 You may want to play a little bit with it to get the look and feel.

 First, run `clk --help` or more simply `clk`.

-## A quick tour of click-project

 Ok, now you have got a fresh installation of `click-project` and have access to the `clk` command line tool (beware pip install executable files by default in